its-nion/melody/README.md

 Command | Description
 ----------------|----------------
-`/join` | Joins/Moves into members voice channel `/disconnect` | Disconnects from the voice channel and resets player `/play [song name/song url/playlist url]` | Adds/Searches for a song/playlist and adds it to the queue `/stop` | Stops the player and clears queue
+`/join` | Joins/Moves bot into members voice channel `/disconnect` | Disconnects bot from the voice channel and resets player `/play [song name/song url/playlist url]` | Adds/Searches for a song/playlist and adds it to the queue `/stop` | Stops the player and clears queue
 `/pause` | Pauses the player